 Packing Toiletries And Beauty Products

-We’re now about a week and a half out from our departure, so it’s a good time to re-organize and re-stock my toiletries kit.
+I find that anywhere from a week to two weeks ahead of departure is a good time to re-organize and re-stock my toiletries kit.

 I keep my EMME toiletries bag packed in between trips, but a few days before we leave, I pull everything out and take inventory.